Please select your country of residence or delivery country.

 We collect personal data from you:

-• indirectly, when you access and browse our website using cookies.
+• Indirectly, when you access and browse our website using cookies.
 Please see our ‘Cookies’ section below.

 How and why we use your personal data

-Under data protection law, we can only use your personal data if we have a proper reason, eg:
+Under data protection law, we can only use your personal data if we have a proper reason, e.g.:

-• where you have given consent
+• Where you have given consent

-• to comply with our legal and regulatory obligations
+• To comply with our legal and regulatory obligations

-• for the performance of a contract with you or to take steps at your request before entering into a contract, or
+• For the performance of a contract with you or to take steps at your request before entering into a contract

-• for our legitimate interests or those of a third party
+• For our legitimate interests or those of a third party

 A legitimate interest is when we have a business or commercial reason to use your information, so long as this is not overridden by your own rights and interests.
 We will carry out an assessment when relying on legitimate interests, to balance our interests against your own.
 You can obtain details of this assessment by contacting us (see ‘How to contact us’ below).